Integral, mean and covariance of the simplex-truncated multivariate normal distribution: Discussion

 Although the three methods described here are particularly useful if simultaneous computation of the integral, mean and covariance of ST-MNDs is sought, there are other methods available which are suitable for calculating a subset of these three quantities, or potentially all of these quantities if further methodological unifications are introduced.
 For example, Koyama~\cite{Koyama2020} recently detailed how to use the holonomic gradient method to estimate the integral of a MND truncated within a simplex region.
 Several methods to efficiently sample from the simplex are available, as reviewed in \cite{Altmann2014}, and additional relevant sampling methods have been introduced since that review (e.g.~\cite{Pakman2014,Cong2017,Chaudhry2021}).
-These sampling methods by themselves can be used to estimate the mean and covariance of ST-MNDs.
-However, they can also potentially be used for estimating the integral of ST-MNDs if they are combined with suitable algorithms for estimating rare event probabilities~\cite{Kroese2011}.
-For example, these sampling methods could be used within the Gessner \textit{et al}.\ method to replace the LIN-ESS algorithm used within that method.
-Since the Gessner \textit{et al}.\ method is particularly well-suited for computations in higher-dimensional ST-MNDs, the availability of multiple alternative sampling options for potential usage within this method suggests the possibility that further accuracy and/or efficiency gains may be possible for computations on higher-dimensional ST-MNDs beyond those seen here.
+For example, Cong \textit{et al}.\ \cite{Cong2017} provides an algorithm which can be applied to ensure that samples proposed by naive rejection sampling definitely have all fractions (including the redundant fraction) sum to one.